-Since we first identified Vespa in 1985, members of the SDRP have seen her more than 1,000 times.
-This dolphin’s ninth calf was born in 2016 and her second calf, Scooter, has given birth to four calves of her own.
+We first identified Vespa in 1985 and over the years, members of the SDRP observed her more than 1,100 times.
+We know that Vespa gave birth to at least 11 calves and that two of her daughters have given birth to seven calves of their own.
+She also had two great-grand calves.
 In 2021, Vespa gave birth to her 11th calf.
 (Check out the video clip below.)

 Unfortunately, many of her calves and grandcalves have not survived.

 Why?
 Vespa’s lineage is known for interacting with people fishing: stalking boats, bridges and piers and waiting for discarded bait and catch.
 It seems that Vespa has been passing bad behaviors down to her calves and grandcalves, which has led to their entanglement in fishing line, hooking, ingestion of gear and other negative interactions.

-We can’t “untrain” Vespa.
-But we can all play a role in helping to curb bad dolphin behavior when we’re fishing by following a few simple dolphin-friendly fishing tips
+While we couldn’t “untrain” Vespa’s bad behaviors during her life, we can all play a role in helping to curb bad dolphin behavior when we’re fishing by following a few simple dolphin-friendly fishing tips